V-Sekai/godot-active-ragdoll-physics-animations/README.md

 # Active Ragdoll

-A basic implementation of Active ragdolls in the vein of Unreals Physical animations.
+A basic implementation of Active ragdolls in the style of Unreals Physical animations.

 ## References